 My personal reasons to not run my Nginx reverse-proxy inside Docker

-The following text is based on my situation why I consider wrapping my reverse-proxy (Nginx) with Docker as a disadvantage.
+This text explains why, in my situation, wrapping my reverse-proxy (Nginx) with Docker is a disadvantage.
 Your situation is likely different.

-As every technology it has its merits and demerits in certain situations.
-I go over these carefully weighing the pros and cons of it and explain my judgement.
+As with any technology, it has merits and demerits in certain situations.
+I will weigh the pros and cons carefully and explain my judgment.

 My setup

-Explaining how my infrastructure looks like before I go into my analysis will help to set a baseline for you to understand and compare it to your situation.
+Explaining how my infrastructure looks like will help set a baseline for you to understand and compare it to your situation.

-I use Nginx as a reverse-proxy that serves around 10 websites and web applications.
-They mostly live on one VPS that runs Ubuntu Linux.
+I use Nginx as a reverse-proxy that serves 10 websites and web applications.
+They live on a single VPS that runs Ubuntu Linux.

-I change my Nginx configuration approximately once in a few months.
-Most of the time such changes are adding a new website by configuring a new virtual host.
+I update my Nginx configuration infrequently, typically to add a new website by configuring a new virtual host.

 Problems that Docker solves

-A short refresher on what Docker does for us developers.
+A refresher on what Docker does for us developers.

 - Ensures compatibility of the service (process) with the underlying OS